Aga-Ma/behave_workshop/outline.md

 5. Run precheck to check if behave can find our steps definitions: `behave --dry-run`
 ![alt text](./img/dryrun.PNG "dryrun")

-### Context

-It's variable where you and behave can store information to share around.
-It runs at three levels and is automatically managed by behave.
-When behave launches into a new feature or scenario it adds a new layer to the context, allowing new activity level to add new values or overwrite ones previously defined, for the duration of the activity.

 ### Step Parameters

 Our feature still looks ugly.